cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 <!------------------------------------------------------------->
 ## Deploying a local AccessAgent

-The access-agent-dev-stack contains the <b>Access Agent</b> and <b>RDBAccessAgent</b> (on port 48888) and a <b>Blazegraph</b> (on port 48889).
+The access-agent-dev-stack contains the <b>Triple Store Access Agent</b> and <b>RDBAccessAgent</b> (on port 48888) and a <b>Blazegraph</b> (on port 48889).

-The purpose of the Blazegraph is to store routing information used by the access agent in your dev environment.
+The purpose of the Blazegraph is to store routing information used by the triple store access agent in your dev environment.
-Routing information is stored in the default "kb" namespace and the access agent is configured to use this is as the STOREROUTER_ENDPOINT.
+Routing information is stored in the default "kb" namespace and the triple store access agent is configured to use this is as the STOREROUTER_ENDPOINT.

-The uplaoding of routing information for the RDB Access Agent is described in the [Uploading Routing Information](#Uploading-routing-information) section below.
+The uploading of routing information for the RDB Access Agent is described in the [Uploading Routing Information](#Uploading-routing-information) section below.
 ### Spining up the Access Agent dev stack

 From the command line, in the access-agent-dev-stack directory, run: